malekhnovich/baseballDataVis/README.md

 homeruns and handedness was more noticeable visually.
 Again, after recieving feedback I decided to change the graph type from a scatter plot to a bargraph which would depict the handedness of the batters and their average homerun output appropritely.
 At first, I wondered whether to depict the averages or the total for the handedness of the players.
-I decided to use the totals after recieving feedback because it gathered all the players together.
+For <b>chart type</b>,  I decided to use the totals after recieving feedback because it gathered all the players together.
+For <b> x-axis encoding </b>, I used the categorical variable of handedness to seperate that categorical feature into 3 distinct groups.
+For <b> y-axis encoding </b>, I decided to use both the number of <b>homerun's hit</b> and the batting average </b>.
+The <b>legend </b> shows the different features that I wanted to look at along with the axes.

 <h2>Feedback</h2>